nasearle/publishing-build-tools/en/concepts/introduction-to-progressive-web-app-architectures/index.md

 Practically every website does some CSR, especially now with the strong trend toward mobile web usage.
 Any portion of a page that is animated or highly interactive (a draggable slider, a sortable table, a dropdown menu) likely uses client-side rendering.

-It is typical to render a page on the server and then  *update it dynamically on the client using JavaScript*  — or, alternatively, to implement the same features entirely on the client side.
+It is typical to render a page on the server and then  <em>*update it dynamically on the client using JavaScript*</em>  — or, alternatively, to implement the same features entirely on the client side.
 Some sites use the same rendering code on the server and client, an approach known as  [Universal (or Isomorphic) JavaScript](https://medium.com/@mjackson/universal-javascript-4761051b7ae9#.36085girb).

 However, the fact is that you do not have to make an "either SSR or CSR" decision.
 The server is always responsible for getting the data (e.g. from a database) and including it in the initial navigation response, or providing it when the client asks for it after the page has loaded.
 There is no reason why it cannot do both!
 Likewise, modern tools such as NodeJS have made it easier than ever to migrate CSR code to the server and use it for SSR, and vice versa.